 Getting ahead of the game can make all the difference.
-By implementing a consistent pro-active online reputation management strategy, you can ensure that when people Google your company, the first page of the search provides a positive perception of your firm, fostering consumer trust.
+By implementing a consistent online reputation management strategy, you can ensure that when people Google your company, the first page provides a positive perception.

-This can allow you to increase sales, as well as audience engagement with your business’ digital assets online, ensuring they rank prominently in Google searches.
-In turn, this can provide your assets with more clicks from organic traffic, allowing them to effectively shield the first page of a Google search for your firm’s name from negative content.
-If you are hit by a reputational crisis, this pro-active approach could insulate your business from the fall-out, limiting its effect on your online reputation.
+This can allow you to increase sales and audience engagement online, ensuring they rank prominently in Google searches.
+In turn, this can provide your assets with more clicks from organic traffic, so they effectively shield the first page of a Google search from negative content.
+If you are hit by a reputation crisis, this proactive approach could insulate your business from the fall-out, limiting its effect on your online reputation.

 What should an online reputation management strategy include?
 All of the above.